Robust Misspecified Models and Paradigm Shifts: Proofs of Main Results

 \subsection{A Necessary Condition for Constrained Local Robustness}

-The following theorem states a necessary condition for constrained local robustness in a special environment with binary actions and a myopic agent. \begin{thm} Suppose $\left|\mathcal{A}\right|=2$ and $\delta=0$.
-Then a model $\theta\in\Theta^{q}$ is $q$-constrained locally robust only if only if it admits a BN-E $\sigma$ at which $\theta$ is locally KL-minimizing w.r.t. $\Omega^{q}$. \end{thm} The critical step in proving Theorem \ref{thm:Local-dim2-necessary} is to show that a dogmatic modeler's action frequency almost surely enters an arbitrarily small neighborhood of the set of Berk-Nash equilibria infinitely often.
+The following theorem states a necessary condition for constrained local robustness in a special environment with binary actions. \begin{thm} Suppose $\left|\mathcal{A}\right|=2$.
+Then a model $\theta\in\Theta^{\bar\theta}$ is $\bar\theta$-constrained locally robust only if it admits a BN-E $\sigma$ at which $\theta$ is locally KL-minimizing within the $\bar\theta$-family. \end{thm} The critical step in proving Theorem \ref{thm:Local-dim2-necessary} is to show that a dogmatic modeler's action frequency almost surely enters an arbitrarily small neighborhood of the set of Berk-Nash equilibria infinitely often.
 From here, we can use an analogous argument to the proof of Theorem \ref{thm:Local-lobustness-w-convergence}.
 I use Figure \ref{fig:example-dim2} to illustrate this first step.